richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 Field Types registry.

 {{RFC7822}} clarified the processing rules for Extension Field Types, particularly around the interaction with the Message Authentication Code (MAC) field.
-NTPv4 packets may contain a MAC, but it appears where one would expect an extension with an extension ID of zero and a length of zero.
+NTPv4 packets may contain a MAC that appears where one would expect the next extension field header.
-This document adds a registration for the ID, below.

 {{RFC8573}} changed the cryptography used in the MAC field.